coderefinery/mma/_episodes/07-cffi.md

 Finally we want to put a cherry on top of our project and make it possible to install with `pip` and even upload to [PyPI - the Python Package Index](https://pypi.python.org/pypi).

-For this go to the root directory of your project (one level above the `pi` directory) and fetch a setup script which we have already prepared for you:
+For this go to the root directory of your project (one level above the `island` directory) and fetch a setup script which we have already prepared for you:

 ```shell